Tasnimul-Sharan/project-management-dashboard/README.md

 ### Live Link : [`https://project-management-dashboard-tau.vercel.app/`](https://project-management-dashboard-tau.vercel.app/).

+## Login Credentials
+Use the following login credentials to access the dashboard:

+- Email: admin@gmail.com
+- Password: 1234

+These credentials simulate a basic authentication system for this demo.
+If the login is successful, you'll be redirected to the projects overview page.

 ## Features
 - **Authentication**: Login form with validation using Ant Design.
 Mock backend response for successful and unsuccessful logins.
 - **Projects Overview**: Displays a list of projects with CRUD operations.
 React Query is used for asynchronous data fetching.